kmagida110/second-lowest-silver/COMMENTS.md

 Tests can be run by calling `pytest test_suite.py` in the base folder of the repository.

 ## Running instructions

+To run the main file call `python3 file_processor.py` from the command line.

 ### Logic assumptions